Trump wants out of Syria, but don't say 'timeline' - Philly

 In a brief and vague statement released the day after the meeting, the White House said the U.S. role in Syria is coming to a "rapid end" and emphasized that the U.S. was counting on other countries and the U.N. to deal with Syria's future.
 But it offered no specificity as to the timing of a U.S. withdrawal.

-"The president has actually been very good in not giving us a specific timeline," Dunford said Thursday.
+"The president has actually been very good in not giving us a specific timeline," Lt.
+Gen. Kenneth McKenzie, director of the Joint Staff, said Thursday.
 "We've always thought that as we reach finale against ISIS in Syria, we're going to adjust the level of our presence there.
 So in that sense, nothing has actually changed."

 Pentagon officials stressed that no formal order had been handed down to the military to alter course or start a withdrawal.
 Nonetheless, the officials said Trump was clear in his intent.